Skip to content

 3. query execution runs locally for that one space

-4. a step execution does not straddle multiple hApps
+4. a query expression execution does not straddle multiple hApps

 5. the local result is returned through the same QueryDance execution model